rcorbish/SpectralPartioning/README.md

 # SpectralPartioning
 Spectral Partitioning of graphs

-A sample of spectral partitioning  see also
+A sample of spectral partitioning  see (my refs.)

 https://en.wikipedia.org/wiki/Spectral_clustering